DouglasTaylorSupportGroup/EinsteinBot/README.md

 {
-    "prefix": "THE BOTS PREFIX GOES HERE (ANYTHING YOU WANT)", "token": "THE BOTS TOKEN GOES HERE (NOT THE CLIENT ID)", "userAgent": "YOUR USER AGENT GOES HERE (REFER TO STEP 4 FROM CHEGG SETUP)", }
+    "prefix": "THE BOTS PREFIX GOES HERE (ANYTHING YOU WANT)", "token": "THE BOTS TOKEN GOES HERE (NOT THE CLIENT ID)", "userAgent": "YOUR USER AGENT GOES HERE (REFER TO STEP 4 FROM CHEGG SETUP)" }
 ```
 4. Copy the `cookie.txt` file from step 3 of Chegg Setup into the folder that you cloned.